 at my husband for buying something stupid so I did too..

 These Babies are worth every penny you spend on them.
 Germany made - High Quality that they SHOULD be bragging about.
 The handles are a little hard, not very cushy, but they are comfortable in my opinion.
 The handles fit my hands perfectly... they feel solid and sturdy and they get the job done.
 I have been using mine for at least 5 years... no damage, no broken springs, no marked jaws or edges.
 These are work horses.
 I use up to 12 Gauge wire, and have never had an issue.
 They are a must own.
-I do not have these on my website, but if you would like me to order you some - just send me an email -- We can do a group buy!!
+You can now buy them from our website HERE

 I don't really have anything negative to say about these, other than they are expensive.
 But they are worth it because the Quality is so good.
 They are a must have!